Sumner Welles

-Benjamin Sumner Welles (October 14, 1892September 24, 1961) was an American government official and diplomat in the Foreign Service.
+Benjamin Sumner Welles III (October 14, 1892 – September 24, 1961) was an American government official and diplomat.
 He was a major foreign policy adviser to President Franklin D. Roosevelt and served as Under Secretary of State from 1936 to 1943, during Roosevelt's presidency.

 Born in New York City to a wealthy, well-connected political family, Welles graduated from Harvard College in 1914.
 He entered the Foreign Service at the advice of Franklin Roosevelt, who was a family friend.
 Welles was excited by Woodrow Wilson's ideas about how American principles could reorder the international system based on liberal democracy, free-trade capitalism, international law, a league of nations, and an end to colonialism.